Running: Active vs Passive Recovery

 Recovery week every 3–4 weeks: reduced volume and intensity, with more passive days

-This balance allows your body to adapt, absorb your training and stay injury-free.
-It’s not about doing less, it’s about doing it better.
+This balance allows your body to effectively adapt, absorb the benefits of your training and remain injury-free over time.
+It’s not simply about doing less, but about doing your workouts smarter and more efficiently for optimal results.

 Common Recovery Mistakes